 As we explained above, increased core strength is one of the main benefits of rock climbing.
 And strength and balance often go hand in hand.
 Therefore, the more you climb and the more you increase your core strength, the greater improvements you’ll see in your balance.
 For instance:

-Having greater balance will allow you to experiment with all kinds of challenging positions as you become more experienced.
-For instance, you might end up balancing on very small foot holds and support your entire body weight on one foot.
+Having greater balance will also allow you to experiment with different kinds of challenging positions as you become more experienced.
+This could look like balancing on very small foot holds and supporting your entire body weight on one foot.

 You may even want to try climbing one-legged.
 Don’t think you can do that?
 We refer you to the example of Craig DeMartino.